-8. Short-term (5 days or less) suspension from school: When the superintendent or principal (referred to as the "suspending authority") proposes to suspend a student charged with misconduct for five days or less pursuant to Education Law §3214 (3), the suspending authority is required to immediately notify the student orally.
+8. Short-term (5 days or less) suspension from school:

+When the superintendent or principal (referred to as the "suspending authority") proposes to suspend a student charged with misconduct for five days or less pursuant to Education Law §3214 (3), the suspending authority is required to immediately notify the student orally.
 If the student denies the misconduct, the suspending authority will provide an explanation of the basis for the proposed suspension.
-The suspending authority will also notify the student's parents in writing that the student may be suspended from school.
-The written notice is required to be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the decision to propose suspension at the last known address for the parents.
-Where possible, notice will also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting the parents.
+The suspending authority will also notify the student's parents or guardians or guardians in writing that the student may be suspended from school.
+The written notice is required to be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the decision to propose suspension at the last known address for the parents or guardians.
+Where possible, notice will also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting the parents or guardians.

-The notice shall provide a description of the charges against the student and the incident for which suspension is proposed and shall inform the parents of the right to request an immediate informal conference with the principal.
-Both the notice and informal conference shall be in the dominant language or mode of communication used by the parents.
-At the conference, the parents shall be permitted to ask questions of complaining witnesses under such procedures as the principal may establish.
-Parents will also be informed of the option to implement a restorative practice as a consequence, such as, a restorative conference and/or community service.
+The notice shall provide a description of the charges against the student and the incident for which suspension is proposed and shall inform the parents or guardians of the right to request an immediate informal conference with the principal.
+Both the notice and informal conference shall be in the dominant language or mode of communication used by the parents or guardians

+At the conference, the parents or guardians shall be permitted to ask questions of complaining witnesses under such procedures as the principal may establish.
+Parents or guardians will also be informed of the option to implement a restorative practice as a consequence, such as, a restorative conference and/or community service.